REPLACE FACTORY SHROUDS, (2020-21).

 upper & lower shrouds.
 Grrr.
 This presented a

 problem.
-Given this unknown I decided to finalize the length of the
+Given these two unknowns I decided to finalize the length of the

 time consuming screw up.